Node-RED: Lecture 2 – Building your first flows

 Since this is the first time you’ll be shown how to actually build a flow, let’s start slowly and explain each step with a screen-shot.
 Once you’ve created your first flow and seen how easy it is, you’ll mostly be shown a single picture of the final flow rather than all the screenshots.

 Let’s start with the simplest Node, the comment Node.
-You’ll find this in the function section of the node palette.
+You’ll find this in the common section of the node palette.
 Drag and drop a comment node onto the flow workspace as shown in Fig 2.3.

 Figure 2.3: Using a comment node is a great way to add visible comments into flows